bioboot/bggn213_f17/lectures.md

 **Topics**:
 Sequence Alignment and Database Searching
-Homology, Sequence similarity, Local and global alignment, Database searching with BLAST.
-PSI-BLAST, Profiles and HMMs, Protein structure comparisons.
+Homology, Sequence similarity, Local and global alignment, Heuristic approaches, Database searching with BLAST, E-values and evaluating alignment scores and statistics.

 **Goal**:
 - Be able to describe how dynamic programming works for pairwise sequence alignment